gothinkster/realworld/apps/documentation/docs/implementation-creation/introduction.md

 :::tip
 Check for [Discussions](https://github.com/gothinkster/realworld/discussions/categories/wip-implementations) about works in progress as we don't list duplicate projects.
-An opportunity to collaborate might awaits you already.
+An opportunity to collaborate might await you already.
 :::

 Otherwise:

 1. [fork our starter kit](https://github.com/gothinkster/realworld-starter-kit)
-2. Read the followings sections: _expectations_ and _features_ for a better understanding of this project
+2. Read the following sections: _expectations_ and _features_ for a better understanding of this project
 3. Read the frontend and/or the backend specs
 4. Submit the new implementation on [CodebaseShow](https://codebase.show/projects/realworld)